ckalpit/react-native-hackathon-starter/README.md

 npm i
 ```

-3 link dependencies for react-native
+3 link dependencies for react-native (If you are using expo then you dont have to perform next step.)

 ```
 react-native link